Stoic789/Darker/README.md

 Installation:
-To install the package, run " npm install darker " in your command line.
+To install the package, run " npm install hex-tools " in your command line.

 Usage:
-To use the package in your code, import it with const hexColorUtils = require('darker');.
+To use the package in your code, import it with const hexColorUtils = require('hex-tools');.
 Then you can call the functions from the package by referencing them through the imported object, for example hexColorUtils.darkerColor('#000000', '#ffffff').